ShiyuLiuColumbia/Movie_Recommender/readme.md

  - data_preprocessing: preprocess data and insert table into database.
  - templates: web pages.
  - app.py: flask backend.
- - recomEngine.py: three recommendation algorithms use in our web application.
+ - recomEngine.py: three recommendation algorithms used in our web application.

 ### 5. Steps to run our application